 Fortunately it's sometimes possible to isolate and measure the effects of a particular policy, especially if it has been tried in different times and places and a natural control group exists.
 That is the case with three crime control proposals that deserve serious attention now.

-In today's labor market, people who don't have high school diplomas have terrible job prospects and very little to lose in economic terms, so it's not surprising that two-thirds of the inmates in state prisons are high school dropouts.
+In today's labor market, people who don't have high school diplomas have terrible job prospects and very little to lose in economic terms, so it's not surprising that two-thirds of the incarcerated persons in state prisons are high school dropouts.
 In about half the states it's legal to drop out of school at age 16, but between the 1960s and '80s some states increased their minimum age to 17 or 18.
 Those changes provide a natural experiment in the effects of extra schooling on crime.
 Economists Lance Lochner of the University of Western Ontario and Enrico Moretti of the University of California, Berkeley, found that people in the birth cohorts that were forced to stay in school longer had lower crime and incarceration rates as adults than their predecessors did.
 One extra year of high school reduced arrest rates for young men by about 11 percent.
 It's not clear what caused this improvement — everything from better economic prospects to the influence of a more salutary peer group could be a factor — but it is a remarkable finding that has been confirmed by similar studies in Britain and Italy.

 At a time when state budgets are under severe strain, an increase in mandatory school attendance would be a huge burden.
 But a lot of additional money for schools could be usefully pared out of the states' prison budgets.
 Imagine that prison sentences were cut back to what they averaged in, say, 1984.
 That would reduce the size of the prison population by about 400,000 people while yielding little increase in crime.
 (The best estimate is that longer prison terms account for about a third of the increase in the nation's prison population.)
 Spending on corrections would decline by about $12 billion, enough to fund an additional 1 million students per year.